Is Japanese read from right to left or left to right?

 Take a look at this Japanese newspaper page.
 You can see that the title (in red) and the main text at the bottom of the page is written in vertical columns – tategaki.
 These columns are read top to bottom, right to left.
 In contrast, the text immediately underneath the picture is written in horizontal lines – yokogaki.
 This is read from left to right, just like English.

-You might this this would be confusing, but once you are more familiar with the Japanese characters, you won’t even have to think about it – promise!
+You might think this would be confusing, but once you are more familiar with the Japanese characters, you won’t even have to think about it – promise!

 Books and manga